JJOP01/ptest/README.md

 # ptest

-universal behaviour testing tool in python, keep copy in directory or run [./build.sh](./build.sh) to add as command-line tool (linux users)
+universal behaviour testing tool in python, keep a copy in a working directory or run [./build.sh](./build.sh) to add as a command-line tool (linux users)

 ## Quick Start

 1. Create a file with a shell command line per line.
 Let's call it [test.list](./test.list).
-2. Record the expected behavior of each shell command:
+2. Record the expected behaviour of each shell command:
 ```console
 $ ./ptest.py record test.list
 $ ptest record test.list        # command-line tool
 ```
-The above command should create [test.list.bi](./test.list.bi) snapshot file with stdout, stderr, and returncode captured as the expected behavior.
-The file uses [bi format](https://github.com/tsoding/bi-format), for more infor see [Snapshot Schema](#snapshot-schema).
+The above command should create [test.list.bi](./test.list.bi) snapshot file with stdout, stderr, and returncode captured as the expected behaviour.
+The file uses [bi format](http\
+s://github.com/tsoding/bi-format); for more info, see [Snapshot Schema](#snapshot-schema).

-3. Replay the command lines checking their behavior against the recorded one:
+3. Replay the command lines, checking their behavior against the recorded one:
 ```console
 $ ./ptest.py replay test.list
 $ ptest replay test.list
 ```

 4. [test.list.bi](./test.list.bi) is expected to be committed into the project repo.

 ## Snapshot Schema

 The snapshot file uses [bi format](https://github.com/tsoding/bi-format).
-Its schema goes as following (the order of fields matters):
+Its schema goes as follows (the order of fields matters):

 1. First comes an [Integer field][integer-field] `count` which denotes the amount of tests.
 2. Then come the tests.
 Each test is a sequence of fields: